 The art collection is one of Europe’s finest covering five hundred years of magnificent paintings, drawings, sculpture, silver and ceramics from Wales and across the world, including one of Europe’s best collections of Impressionist works.
 The Archaeology collections cover prehistory to Medieval, as well as the social & industrial history of Wales.

 Many objects in our collection have very considerable financial value, such as Renoir’s ‘Blue Lady’, amongst many other pictures, whilst our science departments hold many ‘type specimens’, which have a literally unique scientific value.
 Some of our collections originate from private and institutional collections established well before the founding of the Museum, such as the important shell collections of Melvill and Tomlin, and the natural history, archaeology, art and social history collections of the old Cardiff Museum, which effectively formed the founding collection of the institution.
 Other collections were donated or bequeathed as complete entities at a later date – the Davies bequest of Impressionist paintings, and the Bangor University Insect Collection are two examples – whilst other collections have been built up patiently by Museum staff over many years.

-to find out more about the collections.
+Visit the website to find out more about the collections.

 Using Amgueddfa Cymru’s data

-Permission has been given to use specimen information and photographs in accordance with Creative Commons CC BY NC SA
+Permission has been given to use specimen information and photographs in accordance with Creative Commons CC BY NC SA.

 For enquiries relating to the geological collections please email Andrew Haycock

 For enquiries relating to the zoological collections please email Harriet Wood